 #1 Establish Cause and Effect

 In medicine, especially medicine for the acutely ill, it’s important to get to the root of the problem instead of treating the symptoms.
-Treating the problem will fix the leak instead of putting a bandaid patch on it.
+Think of it like fixing the leak instead of putting a patch on it.
+Treating the problem prevents other issues from arising, while doing a quick fix can lead to bigger problems down the road.
 So you need to establish cause and effect.
 Look at every aspect of their clinical presentation and put together the puzzle.
 That thing that you think might be too small to have an impact could actually be the cause.

 #2 Ask Why

-This goes hand in hand with tip #1.
+This goes hand in hand with Tip #1.
 In the real world, medical conditions are’t as clear cut as they are on exams.
-The second day I was at my rotation, we had a patient Code Blue.
+The second day I was at my rotation, we had a Code Blue.
+The patient was pulseless by the time I got there.
 This was the first time I had seen the ACLS protocol in real life, and I still remember every moment of that code.
 Later on, I found out that patient was supposed to be discharged later on that afternoon.
 How could a patient who was considered healthy enough to be discharged start coding?
 Why did this happen?
 This turned into a huge learning experience for me.
 I think I learned more from this patient than I did from any other single encounter, and all because I kept asking why.